 The books on your reading list don’t have to be set to one genre.
-Mixing it up can be a smart way to keep you on your toes, and keep you out of a book rut.
+Mixing it up can be a smart way to keep you on your toes and keep you out of a reading rut.
 Poetry books come in all shapes and sizes, and with such a wide variety of poetry out there, you’re sure to find something that suits you.
 If you’re new to poetry, starting small can be a lovely way to dip your toe in the genre.
 Why not explore our collection of pocket poetry books, perfect for reading on the go.

-7. Sign-up to a book subscription
+7. Sign-up for a book subscription

 8. Ditch it